sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/influxdb.md

 ## Features

-**NEED TO COMPLETE** Can use environment variables and secrets management to avoid exposing your email usernames and passwords?
-Does event-based templating apply for the InfluxDB integration?
-Are there other features to add here?

 - Transform metrics to InfluxDB format: extract and transform the metrics you collect from different sources like Graphite, OpenTSDB, Nagios, and Influx and populate them into InfluxDB.
-- [Event-based templating][2]: include observation data from event attributes to add meaningful, actionable context.
+- Can use [environment variables and secrets management][6] to avoid exposing your InfluxDB username/password.
+- Allows you to mutate the status of a check into a metric to be stored in InfluxDB.

 ## Get the plugin